-Faba bean is a poor competitor, so good weed control is essential and often the most important consideration for profitable faba bean production.
-Try to control weeds using all available methods by adopting an integrated weed management (IWM) strategy that combines both chemical and cultural practices.
+Faba beans are a poor competitor, so good weed control is essential and often the most important consideration for profitable faba bean production.
+It may be beneficial to utilize an integrated weed management strategy, combining both herbicides and cultural control methods.

 Weed Seedling Identification

 Good weed management begins with knowing what weeds are present.
-Fields should be inspected first thing in the spring as this is an ideal time to control winter annuals.
-The next weed inspection should be just prior to crop emergence to time pre-emergent burn-off.
-Fields should be inspected immediately upon crop emergence to establish the frequency and distribution of weed species to determine the appropriate herbicide products.
-Follow-up scouting should occur as the crop approaches the optimum stage for post-emergent weed control.
+Perennial weeds are best controlled pre-harvest in the previous crop.
+Fields should be inspected again before freeze-up, first thing in the spring as this is an ideal time to control winter annuals.
+The next weed inspection should be just prior to planting to time pre-seed burn-off.
+Fields should be inspected again upon crop emergence to establish the frequency and distribution of weed species and to determine appropriate herbicide products for post-emergent weed control.

 Herbicide Resistant Weeds

 Herbicides have different modes of action.
-Some modes of action are easy for weeds develop resistance to as it only requires variation in a few genes (high risk of resistance), while others may require changes in multiple genes (low risk of resistance).
+Some modes of action are easy for weeds to develop resistance to as it only requires variation in a few genes (high risk of resistance), while others may require changes in multiple genes (low risk of resistance).
 Weeds that have developed resistance in the Prairies are listed at: http://www.weedscience.org.
-For faba bean production the following mode of actions are currently available:

 Note: Check product labels for herbicide group number(s) to confirm the mode of action as new products and mixtures are always being introduced.

-Group 1 and group 2 herbicides have a high risk of developing resistant weed populations, therefore, the longer you can rotate away from these chemistries the better.
-If a grower has applied Group 1 or 2 herbicides more than ten times in a field, there is a high risk of resistance developing among one or more weed species.
+Group 1 and 2 herbicides have a high risk of developing resistant weed populations, therefore, management of these modes of action is important to lengthen the time they are able to provide effective control.
+If a grower has applied Group 1 or 2 herbicides more than 10 times in a field without a second effective mode of action, there is a high risk of resistance developing among one or more weed species.

-Before applying herbicides consider the field’s herbicide history and follow an appropriate herbicide group rotation to avoid the development of herbicide-resistant weeds.
+Before applying herbicides consider the field’s herbicide history and consider tankmixing modes of action or using herbicide group rotation to avoid the development of herbicide-resistant weeds.

 Herbicide-resistant weeds are more likely to occur under the following conditions: